Data Security and Privacy

 The service is operated with monitoring, abuse protection, incident response procedures, and service infrastructure backup and recovery procedures for continuity.
 Core service infrastructure runs across multiple availability zones to reduce the impact of single-zone failures.

-When PDFCrowd processes Customer Personal Data as processor on behalf of a customer, that processing is governed by the Data Processing Agreement.
-The DPA is designed to provide the processor terms required by GDPR Article 28 and UK GDPR Article 28 where applicable.
-The Privacy Policy describes personal data that PDFCrowd processes as controller, and the Subprocessors page lists subprocessors used for Customer Personal Data.
+PDFCrowd provides business data protection documents for customers who need them for legal or vendor review.
+The Data Processing Agreement is designed to provide the processor terms required by GDPR Article 28 and UK GDPR Article 28 where applicable.
+In formal legal terms, the Privacy Policy describes personal data that PDFCrowd processes as controller, and the Subprocessors page lists the subprocessors used for Customer Personal Data.

-Customers are responsible for determining whether their use of PDFCrowd is lawful for the content they submit, including having any required legal basis, notices, permissions, and internal approvals.
+Customers are responsible for deciding whether their own use of PDFCrowd is lawful for the content they submit.
+This includes having any required legal basis, notices, permissions, and internal approvals.